dansari12/Identifying-features-to-predict-high-school-assessment-proficiency/README.md

 * Notebook folder: Contains .ipynb files that contains code for cleaning and processing the raw data files and for merging files into master datasets.
 * Code folder: Contains .py files that contains code for cleaning and processing the raw data files and for merging files into master datasets.

-Phase 2: EDA and Model construction
+## Phase 2: EDA, Initial Model construction and Execution
 * Data exploration and pattern identification
-* Train and test regression models
+* Train and test initial regression models
+* Assess model's performance using RMSE and Rsquared
-* Notebook folder: Contains .ipynb files that contains code for EDA and data modelling of the master datasets.
+* Notebook folder: Contains .ipynb files that contains code for EDA and initial data modeling of the master datasets.
-* Code folder: Contains .py files that contains code for EDA and data modelling of the master datasets.
+* Code folder: Contains .py files that contains code for EDA and initial data modeling of the master datasets.

-Phase 3: Execution and Interpretation
+## Phase 3: Revised Modeling approach, Execution and Interpretation
+* Train and test classification models
-* Assess model performance using RMS
+* Assess model performance using Accuracy, Precision, Recall and F1 scores
+* Notebook folder: Contains .ipynb files that contains code for revised data modeling strategy of the master datasets.
+* Code folder: Contains .py files that contains code for EDA and data modeling strategy of the master datasets.

-Operating System Requirements:
+## Operating System Requirements:
 Windows 10 or above
 Intel core processor with 2.5Ghz and 8 GB of RAM

+## Technology Requirements:
+Python3 required
+import packages specified in notebooks

-Additional details about this project can be found on https://sites.google.com/umbc.edu/data606/spring-2021-section-2/dana-ansari
+Additional details about this project can be found on the [Capstone Project site.](https://sites.google.com/umbc.edu/data606/spring-2021-section-2/dana-ansari)